CareenNaitore/Snakemake_project/script.folder/README.md

 ## MiRNA analysis
 ### miRNA identification and characterisation
-miRNA identifcation involves annotating miRNA genes on the sequences of the libraries.This process is intensive and time consuming because of the length of the sequences which is about (18-25 bps).
+miRNA identifcation involves annotating miRNA genes on the sequences of the libraries.
 It involves the software [miRdeep2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3245920/) and the database used for the analysis is (miRBase)(v 22)[http://www.mirbase.org/].
-This commands are summarized in the bash script **miRDeep2.sh**, that i generated: it is a loop command that contains:
+The bash script developed includes **miRDeep2.sh**:
 1. Developing index file [bowtie software](http://bowtie-bio.sourceforge.net/index.shtml)
 2. aligning sequence [mapper.pl](https://github.com/rajewsky-lab/mirdeep2)
 3. miRNA identification analysis [miRdeep2.pl](https://github.com/rajewsky-lab/mirdeep2)
 4. quantifies the number of reads [quantifier.pl](https://github.com/rajewsky-lab/mirdeep2)

 #### miRNA differential expression
-miRNA expression profiling is analyzed by two different software [Persus software](http://www.perseus-framework.org) and [R programming](https://cran.r-project.org/bin/windows/base/). the expression profiles were analyzed by first examining the correlation between the replicates, if there was a high correlation between the replicates stastical analysis was done using the [edgeR package](https://bioconductor.org/packages/release/bioc/html/edgeR.html) applying negative binomial test comparing between consecutive life stages and sexes.The expression profiles was determined by the false discovery rate(adjusted p value) and the log fold change between the replicates.
+miRNA expression profiling is analyzed by two different software [Persus software](http://www.perseus-framework.org) and [R programming](https://cran.r-project.org/bin/windows/base/).
+The expression profiles were analyzed by first examining the correlation between the replicates, if there was a high correlation between the replicates stastical analysis was done using the [edgeR package](https://bioconductor.org/packages/release/bioc/html/edgeR.html) applying negative binomial test comparing between consecutive life stages and sexes.The expression profiles was determined by the false discovery rate(adjusted p value) and the log fold change between the replicates.

 **codes for differential expression and plots**